 Sightseeing tour in Nepal

 The best sightseeing tour in Nepal is the city of Pokhara.
 This paradise has just the perfect blend of nature, culture, and modernization for a fun and comfortable family stay.
 The other short tours include a trip to Lumbini and Chitwan with your family.
 A jungle safari with your child in Chitwan Nation Park is the closest you can get to the bio-diversity of Asia.
-There are many rear wild animals like one-horned Rhino, Musk deer, Bengal Tiger, etc that can be seen in a Jeep tour or elephant ride.
+There are many rear wild animals like one-horned rhinos, Musk deer, Bengal tigers, etc that can be seen on a Jeep tour or elephant ride.
 On another thought, you can drive to Lumbini, the birth of Gautam Buddha for a rather cultural trip.

 Day hikes in Nepal

 Unlike the trekking trails mentioned above, these day hikes are very comfortable and easy without any risks.
 You can hike to Shivapuri National Park, Panauti Community lodge, or Nagarkot viewpoint around Kathmandu valley.
 If you visit Pokhara, you can head for Sarangkot and Shanti Stupa hike.

 Games and Sports

 From Rock climbing in Kathmandu to Paragliding in Pokhara, Nepal is a paradise for adventure lovers.
 For a family holiday in Nepal, you can go for the options like Hot air balloon flight, Cycling, and Boating in Pokhara.
 The Cable car ride in Manakamana, Chandragiri, or Kalinchowk is also quite fun.
 If you want something thrilling, rafting can be a good option but it’s not very safe for children.